Secure in-app keyboard

 Recommendations Recommended for use on Android API Level ≤ 30 (Android ≤ 11)

-A secure in-app keyboard for Android apps is a specialized keyboard designed to enhance security and privacy when users input sensitive information within an application.
-Unlike standard keyboards, which might be susceptible to various forms of interception, secure in-app keyboards are specifically engineered to mitigate these risks.
+A secure in-app keyboard for Android apps is a specialized keyboard designed to enhance security and privacy when users input sensitive information within a mobile application.
+Unlike standard keyboards, which might be susceptible to various forms of interception, a secure keyboard app is specifically engineered to mitigate these risks.
+By using a secure keyboard for Android, developers can prevent unauthorized access, reducing the risk of data breaches or theft.
+Many in-app secure keyboards also feature encryption and do not store user input, adding another layer of protection.

 Keypress leaks